 Tenants under pressure amidst record-breaking rents

-Renters across the country will be feeling the pinch after the national median rent increased for the first time since December, up 3.4 per cent on last year to a record-breaking $460 per week, according to the latest Trade Me Property Rental Index.
+Renters across the country will be feeling the pinch after the national median rent has increased to a record-breaking $550 per week, according to the latest Trade Me Property Rental Index.
 Head of Trade Me Property Nigel Jeffries said this increase has been driven by a lack of available rentals.

 WELLINGTON IS A GREAT PLACE TO LIVE